4.3 Repair and maintenance of existing water heater

 Water storage heater

-This exemption enables an authorised person to repair and maintain water heaters associated with buildings.
 Any repair work must use comparable materials, comparable components or a comparable assembly.

-This exemption enables an authorised person to repair and maintain water heaters associated with buildings.
 Any repair work must use comparable materials, comparable components or a comparable assembly.

 What is exempt

-2. Repairing a valve-vented water storage heater.
+2. The homeowner repairs a valve-vented water storage heater.

-3. Replacing sacrificial anodes.
+3. The homeowner repairs sacrificial anodes.

-4. Repairing valves associated with water heaters.
+4. The homeowner repairs valves associated with water heaters.

 What needs consent